stephengold/Minie/README.md

     + linear factor
     + rolling friction
     + spinning friction
- + option to apply the scale of a kinematic `RigidBodyControl`
+ + option to apply scaling with a `RigidBodyControl`

- + improved Javadoc and inline documentation, better encapsulation
- + decoupled from the jMonkeyEngine release cycle
- + tutorial, demo, and test applications provided
- + Java source code provided under a FreeBSD license
+Some JME bugs that have been fixed in Minie:

+ + 772 scale of a physics shape is applied 2x
+ + 877 physics joints don't work unless both bodies are dynamic
+ + 883 extra `physicsTick()` callbacks
+ + 887 debug mesh ignores scaling of `CollisionShape`
+ + 889 disabled physics control gets added to a physics space
+ + 894 `setRestitutionOrthoLin()` sets wrong joint parameter
+ + 901 collision margin initialized to 0
+ + 911 sleeping-threshold setters have unexpected side effects
+ + 913 missing implementation of `PhysicsJoint.finalizeNative()`
+ + 917 `HingeJoint.read()` fails
+ + 918 `getImpulseClamp()` returns the wrong value
+ + 919 `UnsatisfiedLinkError` in `getLimitSoftness()`
+ + 928 crash caused by too many parallel threads
+ + 969 linear factors not cloned
+ + 1029 sphere-sphere collisions not reported

-Features of `jme3-bullet` that Minie omits:
+Some `jme3-bullet`/`jme3-jbullet` classes that Minie omits:

  + `CharacterControl`: use `MinieCharacterControl` or `BetterCharacterControl` instead, or else use `PhysicsCharacter` directly